S Club 7 put themselves in contention for the Christmas #1 with ‘Two In A Million’, which was accompanied – of course – by a TV special.

 S Club Juniors were perhaps the ultimate experiment in turn-of-the-century contingency planning as ‘One Step Closer’ sought to safeguard the S Club brand.

-After the demise of Steps, Lisa Scott-Lee turned her hand to music management.
-Her first project was 3SL, a boyband who also happened to be her brothers.
+Turning a career diversion into music management, Lisa Scott-Lee’s first project was 3SL, who also happened to be her brothers.

 With ‘New Direction’, the S Club Juniors steamed ahead of their seniors in spectacular fashion.
 But that wasn’t part of the plan…was it?